 Rufus Gilbert commented that there will be an opportunity for a fresh survey before long and suggested that next time the survey could be more effectively conducted at the westernmost end of the village near the 30 mph restriction so that the average speed results are not skewed by occasional long queues of waiting vehicles within our narrow village road system.
 This may perhaps result in more relevant average speed data.

-West Alvington Academy Pupils drafted colourful speed posters which the Parish Council paid to have enlarged and WATAG has displayed these in places where drivers will most readily see them.
+West Alvington Academy Pupils drafted colourful speed posters in 2018 which the Parish Council paid to have enlarged and WATAG has displayed these in places where drivers will most readily see them.
 The hope is that they will help to make drivers think and thus moderate their speed.

 Our children are thereby helping to send a vital safety message to all drivers in our village to observe the 30mph speed limit.